-What are the key aspects when selecting a commercial agent?
+What are the key aspects when selecting a sales agent?

 There are certain key issues.
 Even though they are not definitive and may vary depending on the type of product.
 Also time of the export project or the need for market penetration are influencers.
 Thus we will show you the most important ones:

 – Age: Young agents are dynamic and maintain a very proactive attitude.
 On the contrary, they may lack a deep knowledge of the market.
 On the other side, those whose age is close to retirement have extensive experience.
 Moreover, they have many contacts resulting from years of presence in the sector.
 With a simple call you can get quotes and open commercial doors.
 There is no recommended age and it will depend on the speed of market penetration that you want or need.